Why Little Kids Need Big Books8:00 PM

 I would rather stay home and read then go most anywhere.

 I wanted my kids to feel the same, so I have always made a point of reading to them.
-Of course when they were very young we read lots of picture books.
+Of course, when they were very young we read lots of picture books.
 Picture help them understand the words more and they hold their attention.

 But, when my oldest was 4 years old, I started reading my kids Big Books.
-What I mean by Big Books is longer chapter books.
+What I mean by Big Books are longer chapter books.
 This was a foreign concept to me as I was only read chapter books at school.

 Well, I loved the idea of being able to share books I enjoy with my kids.
 Plus, we are homeschooling, so guess what, we read chapter books aloud at home.